DOGGY DAY CARE ASSESSMENT

 Special circumstances such as holidays, changes at work and illnesses will be taken into consideration and reviewed on an individual basis.

-If a dog has not been present at daycare in over two weeks and none of the special circumstances apply, they will then be required to be re-assessed with any further assessments coming with a small charge.
+If a dog has not been present at daycare in over two weeks and none of the special circumstances apply, they will then be required to attend a 2 hour stay and play session where they will be reassessed before being able to stay for a longer duration.

 Zero Tolerance Towards Aggression